Glaucoma Services from Your Optometrist in Northern San Antonio, TX

 While each patient receives an individualized treatment plan, common therapies include medicated eye drops, systemic medications, and glasses with refractive corrections.
 Some individuals undergo surgery that reduces eye pressure.
 Controlling eye pressure can preserve maximum sight by slowing and in some cases even halting damage to the optic nerve.

-Schedule an Exam with Our San Antonio Optometrist
+Schedule an Exam with Our Northern San Antonio Optometrist